-I am an Associate Professor in the School for Resource and Environmental Studies (SRES) at Dalhousie University in Halifax, Nova Scotia, on the far east coast of Canada.
-In my ‘lab‘, I work with some of our thesis-based Master of Environmental Studies and our internship-based Master of Resource and Environmental Management students, as well as a few postdocs and PhD students at Dalhousie and one a Oxford.
-I am cross-appointed in Dalhousie’s College of Sustainability and its Environmental Science Program.
+I am a Full Professor in the School for Resource and Environmental Studies (SRES) at Dalhousie University in Halifax, Nova Scotia, on the far east coast of Canada.
+In my ‘lab‘, I work with some of our thesis-based Master of Environmental Studies and our internship-based Master of Resource and Environmental Management students, as well as occasional postdocs and PhD students at Dalhousie and one at Oxford.
+I am cross-appointed in Dalhousie’s College of Sustainability and its Environmental Science Program, and have adjunct appointments at Saint Mary’s University (Geography) and the University of Guelph (Geography, Environment & Geomatics).
 I teach about methods such as qualitative data analysis and bring a social science perspective to resource management topics.
 My Dalhousie page provides contact details, and – as this page focuses just on research I lead – my full publication history can be viewed at ResearchGate or Google Scholar.

 I am interested in landscape change in anthropogenic systems like farms, energy, engineered coasts and cities, and how perceptions of landscape change can limit sustainability transitions of various kinds.
 In my research I am an applied social scientist, but use spatial and visual methods: spatial analysis, landscape visualization, social network analysis, and/or interviews and focus groups undertaken in situ, or using photos or maps as prompts for conversation.
 I combine qualitative and quantitative methods in most of my work, and enjoy collaborating across disciplines in problem-based studies, linking work through common places, case studies and stakeholder engagement processes.
 I also rarely stop with research: most projects involve some level of extension or outreach.